asenges/asenges/README.md

 Versatile and results-driven Software Developer with 20+ years of hands-on experience delivering high-impact engineering and quality assurance solutions across Linux and Windows environments.
 Specialized in API testing, system analysis, and programming, with strong proficiency in DevOps methodologies.

-Currently expanding my expertise in systems programming, with a growing interest in Rust, C, and other low-level technologies.
+Currently expanding my expertise in systems programming, with a growing interest in **Rust** (currently learning), **C**, and other low-level technologies.
 I enjoy building tools that help others work better — whether it's through automation, performance profiling, or system-level debugging.

 💬 Always open to collaboration in cross-functional teams and projects where innovation and efficiency meet.